robamu-org/rpi-rs-crosscompile/README.md

 runner = "python3 bld-deploy-remote.py -t -d --source"
 ```

-1. Use `cargo run` to transfer the application and start the GDB server on the Raspberry Pi
+1. Use `cargo run` in a separate terminal to transfer the application and start the GDB server on
+   the Raspberry Pi.
 2. Use the `Remote Debugging with Server` configuration in the Run & Debug Tab to debug your
    application